cran/lpirfs/README.md

   - Estimates linear and nonlinear impulse responses with local projections.
-  - Estimates linear impulse responses with identified shock and/or with 2SLS.
+  - Estimates linear and nonlinear impulse responses with identified shock and/or with 2SLS.
+  - Estimates linear and nonlinear impulse responses with local projections for panel data.
   - Functions to plot linear and nonlinear impulse responses.
-  - Functions are partly implemented in *Rcpp* and *RcppArmadillo* to improve efficiency.
+  - Functions are partly implemented in *Rcpp*/*RcppArmadillo* and partly written for parallel computation to improve efficiency.
-  - High performance with parallel computation.

 ## Installation